Shock At Russia University Campus As Gunman Kills Six - UrduPoint

 "Some of them have been hospitalised with injuries of varying severity," it said in a statement.

-According to unconfirmed reports, five women and one man were killed in the shooting.
-Among them was a student, who wanted to become a maths teacher, and a 66-year-old retired doctor, who was visiting the university with her grandson.

-Investigators said the gunman resisted arrest and was wounded before being taken to a medical facility.
+Investigators said he resisted arrest and was wounded before being taken to a medical facility.

 Junior police lieutenant Konstantin Kalinin said he had to shoot the attacker after the man trained a rifle on him.